What Does the Shoulder Shrug Mean?

 - When it's likely to be seen.

-Let's start looking at the variations.
+Let's start looking at the variations usually seen in this gesture.
 Following this, there will be more on what these differences suggest in the section on dominance or submission.

 This is the bedrock of the gesture.
 Everything else can vary, but for the movement to qualify as a shrug, the shoulders must go up.